 La Verkin Creek & Hop Valley Campsites

 Traveling West to East from Lee pass, the first campsites you’ll encounter are in La Verkin Creek area.
-There 13 campsites located along the La Verkin Creek Trail and two campsites located in Hop Valley.
+There are 13 campsites located along the La Verkin Creek Trail and two campsites located in Hop Valley.
 La Verkin Creek campsites 2, 4, 5, 8, 11 and Hop Valley A are available for advanced online reservation.
 All others are available 24 hrs in advance for walk-up permitting.

 There are two springs located near these campsites: one unnamed spring near site #7 and Beatty Spring located beyond site #10 close to the turnoff to the Hop Valley trail.
 Most of these campsites offer relative privacy and are spaced well apart from one another.
 Sites #8 and #9 are the only two campsites that would be considered very proximate to each other, but site #8 is itself so large (it is reservable for up to 12 people and easily fits multiple tents) that privacy is unlikely to be an issue.